 - More modern: Is somewhat more recent (announced 4 months after the A6500).

-Reasons to prefer the Sony Alpha A6500:
+Advantages of the Sony Alpha A6500:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.